sindresorhus/sindresorhus.github.com/source/content/apps/doodle-draw.md

 Apple does not let third-party apps use the shape detection functionality, so this is not possible.

+#### Why can I only use a single hand when drawing on the visionOS version?

+This is a visionOS bug.

 #### Can you support macOS?

 Unfortunately not possible as the framework used for drawing is too limited on macOS.